-- Timely identification and assessment of students for the proper instructional placement and support - Establish a district protocol for filling vacancies within a 30-day timeframe for instructional positions.
-This protocol will be shared with all staff involved in the hiring process and the Human Resource Specialist will oversee the process.
-To the extent possible, all administrative and instructional positions will be filled by highly-effective individuals who have met qualifications reflected on the job descriptions and have a demonstrated record of performance in the position/field. - Develop a high-quality system of support for new and beginning teachers and administrators.
+- A meeting with the school administrator, Finance Director, Human Resource Director, Federal Programs Director and finance specialist will be hosted prior to the start of the school year to determine funding priorities and staffing needs, based on the staffing plan.
+All district procedures regarding hiring and purchasing will be explained at this time.
+The initial meeting was calendared to occur on July 18, 2016, however, must be rescheduled due to this presentation.
+To further facilitate the school's flexibility in funding, the school principal now has immediate access to the school budget and may request amendments in order to address the needs of the students as identified in the School Improvement Plans.
+The elementary school has always developed their master schedule with support from the district office and will continue this practice. - Develop a high-quality system of support for new and beginning teachers and administrators.
 The program will be district-based and will provide frequent and consistent mentorship and support.
 Mentors will be assigned to each new and beginning teacher and administrator.
 Mentors will be required to meet with their mentee(s) bi-weekly to provide support, answer questions and offer encouragement.
 Informal notes will be maintained by each team and assistance will be provided when appropriate.
 Mentor assignments will be made based on teaching assignments, i.e. an ELA teacher will be mentored by another effective ELA teacher.
 All mentor teachers must hold a valid teaching certificate in their assigned area and must complete a mentor training module offered through PAEC or complete the college course for hosting an intern offered through the local universities.
 Mentors will be trained in the expectations of the mentor program and will receive a one-time stipend of \$1200 per year at the close of the school year.
 PAEC will support the development and implementation of this strategy by providing professional development opportunities to support new and beginning teachers.